 Skip a few showers on a camping trip, and you’ll notice the difference pretty quickly.
 The greasy feeling in your hair is excess sebum - an oil your body naturally produces to help protect your skin and retain moisture (think of it as natural skincare).
 This excess sebum can cause your scalp to get irritated, there may be an unpleasant smell, and you might have to deal with ingrown hairs.
 This is due to oil in your hair capturing dirt, pollen, and odors it comes into contact with.

 Once these foreign substances are trapped in, no amount of water will rinse them away.
 That’s because sebum is hydrophobic.
 Like most oils, it doesn’t mix with water.
 (Think of an oil-and-vinegar dressing.)
 To cut through the sebum and truly clean your hair, you need a surfactant.
 That’s the magic behind modern shampoo and detergents.
 Surfactants are simply chemicals that help water bind to your body oils and wash them away.
 Of course, this leaves your hair and scalp exposed, hence the need for conditioners to keep you protected.

 Most modern shampoos also contain a range of additives.
 Some of these are purely for aesthetic purposes, like pleasing fragrances, while some affect the look and feel of the product.
 Others have properties that nourish and strengthen your hair, repair damage to the hair shaft, moisturize your scalp, keep your hair soft and shiny, etc. The most well known of these ingredients are keratin, silicone, and tea tree oil which is prominent in most clarifying shampoos.
 Bringing these ingredients together into a single product has become a true art and science in the 21st century.

 Of course, there is a wide diversity of hair types - and not everyone’s hair responds well to the same treatment.
 Whether you have fine hair or hair that gives off a bit of frizz in the morning, your hair is going to respond to shampoo & conditioner in vastly different ways.
-Products that are free from harsh surfactants and foaming agents have gained popularity as more and more people are becoming mindful of the ingredients in their hair products.
+Products that are free from harsh surfactants (ie sulfate-free) and foaming agents have gained popularity as more and more people are becoming mindful of the ingredients in their hair products.

 Many commercial shampoos use sodium lauryl sulfate as a cheap and effective detergent and foaming agent.
 But this and other harsh surfactants can leave hair frizzy and dry.
 People with curly hair generally have more pores that can trap these agents, making it more difficult to rinse out the harsh chemicals and get the nourishing and volumizing affects that gentler moisturizing shampoos offer.

 And if you have dandruff?
 Unfortunately, conventional shampoos can actually worsen the problem.
 Dandruff is simply flaking that results from irritation of the scalp.
 Shampoos that over-dry your scalp, lead to hair product build-up, or clog your pores can ultimately throw off the natural balance of oils in your hair and on your scalp.
 This only escalates the irritation, feeding unhealthy scalp fungus and causing more flaking.